This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Egyptian healthcare sector is currently facing challenges in handling the COVID-19 outbreak in the country.
-As a result, the Government of Egypt has approved the increase of its healthcare budget for the 2020-2021 fiscal period.
+As a result, the Government of Egypt has approved the increase of its healthcare budget for the 2021-2022 fiscal period.
 The demand for increased services and medical supplies has been a significant challenge during the pandemic.
-Egypt’s has increased its public investment in 2021 by 205% to enable the strengthening of the healthcare system during the pandemic.
+Egypt’s has increased its public investment by 205% over the past year to enable the strengthening of the healthcare system during the pandemic.
 The Egyptian government also launched a new initiative called the Decent Life presidential initiative, which entitles all citizens to have medical insurance.
 These investments aim to provide the necessary funds to enter service hospitals and to accelerate the rates of implementation of health facilities under construction and development to quickly enter service and start to benefit citizens.

 The Egyptian government intends to complete 23 new hospitals, of which 77% are completed, as well as launch the initiative of the National Project for Self-Sufficiency in Plasma Derivatives, which aims to establish 20 plasma collection centers and a central strategic store.

-The government also plans to support Egyptian families during FY2021/2022, by improving population characteristics, controlling population growth, and working to raise the efficiency of 125 integrated hospitals.
+The government also plans to support Egyptian families during FY2022/2023, by improving population characteristics, controlling population growth, and working to raise the efficiency of 125 integrated hospitals.

 Moreover, the government aims to operate 200 sewing workshops attached to Al-Takamol hospitals, providing, and making available family planning methods, operating 20 family development centers, and finance 350,000 micro-projects while automating family planning services and linking databases together.